Tony Stokes

-Anthony Ronald Stokes (born 7 January 1987) is a retired English footballer who played as a forward.
+Anthony Ronald Stokes (born 7 January 1987) is an English retired footballer who played as a forward.
 He made one League Cup appearance for West Ham United, and played in the Football League on loan at Rushden & Diamonds and Brighton & Hove Albion.
-After a spell in the Hungarian top flight at Újpest, he played non-league football for the rest of his career.
+After a spell in the Hungarian top flight at Újpest, he played non-League football for the rest of his career.